Master of Science in Nursing

 *Please note that all potential A.D.N. - M.S.N. applicants must have taken an undergraduate level statistics course within the past 10 years to be considered.
 Students whose statistics course is older than 10 years may be given the option to test out.

-The MSN degree program is approved by the Southern Association of Colleges and Schools (SACS) and is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The MSN degree program is approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 For more information about the admissions process, documents needed/received, or your application status, please contact: